Rahi-padwal/Agri-Aqua/README.md

 ✅ Seamless integration between frontend, backend, and ML models. <br />

 ### Tech Stack
-Frontend: HTML, CSS, JavaScript
+Frontend: HTML, CSS, JavaScript. <br />
-Backend: Python, Flask
+Backend: Python, Flask. <br />
-ML Libraries: scikit-learn, Pandas, NumPy
+ML Libraries: scikit-learn, Pandas, NumPy. <br />

 ### How It Works
-Users input key parameters like soil type, moisture, weather forecast, and crop type.
+Users input key parameters like soil type, moisture, weather forecast, and crop type. <br />
-The system processes this data through trained ML models.
+The system processes this data through trained ML models. <br />
-It returns a prediction on whether the crop is likely to survive under the given conditions.
+It returns a prediction on whether the crop is likely to survive under the given conditions. <br />
-The results help guide irrigation planning and water management.
+The results help guide irrigation planning and water management. <br />